 Over the years we have built a number of layouts to most of the usual scales and gauges, including (a long since retired) model of Thornbury Station.
 Exhibiting these layouts has allowed the club to travel around the local area and, on a couple of occasions, further afield.

 We hold our own exhibition in November, and as member of the Association of Model Railway Clubs, Wales & West of England we also take part in their exhibition held at Thornbury Leisure Centre on May Bank Holiday Weekends.

 Thornbury's Art Club started as a painting class around 40 years ago and is now a thriving and fully independent club, meeting four times a week in the Armstrong Hall Complex.

 Membership is open to anyone aged 16 and over, non-artists, beginners, amateurs and professional artists alike, and includes talks, slide shows and demonstrations as well as social functions and painting sessions.

 The club welcomes photographers of all abilities.
-We meet at 7.30 for 7.45 every Monday evening at the Bakery annexe near the Wheatsheaf pub, September to April, and have a reduced programme during the summer.
+We meet at 7.30 for 7.45pm every Monday in the Games Room at Turnberrie's Community Centre, September to April, and have a reduced programme during the summer.
 The meetings are a mix of guest speakers, competitions and practical evenings.
-We run a beginners course in the Autumn, and students regularly join us for club meetings.
+We run beginners courses, and students regularly join us for club meetings.
 If you would like more details, contact us, or come along to one of our meetings.